vortexmakes/RKH/doc/readme.txt

 \n Prev: \ref qref "Quick reference"

 <HR>
-\section qref1 Defining a superstate
+\section qref1 Defining a composite state

 \n Prev: \ref qref "Quick reference"

-A superstate or composite state is defined with the RKH_CREATE_COMP_STATE() macro and declared with the RKH_DCLR_COMP_STATE() macro.
-Frequently, each state machine and its states (superstates and substates) are encapsulated inside a dedicated source file (.c file), from which the RKH_CREATE_COMP_STATE() macro is used.
+A superstate or composite state is defined with the RKH_CREATE_COMP_STATE() macro and declared with the #RKH_DCLR_COMP_STATE macro.
+Frequently, each state machine and its states (composite and basic) are encapsulated inside a dedicated source file (.c file), from which the RKH_CREATE_COMP_STATE() macro is used.
 We will develop one example of composite state definition to illustrate the